 How to Purchase Insurance as a Physician

 Many insurance companies and salespeople sell to young physicians, but they may convince you to buy more insurance than you truly need.
 Before you purchase any insurance policy, ensure you do your research and consider several options.

-It’s also a good idea to call another advisor, ask their opinion, and check out sites like The White Coat Investor or Physician’s Money Digest.
+It’s also a good idea to call another advisor, ask their opinion, and check out sites like The White Coat Investor.
 Not only can you see what other medical professionals are saying, but you can also see what other financial professionals recommend.

 While it’s essential to be appropriately insured, you may not need every type of insurance on this list.
 For instance, you may not need to pay for permanent life insurance, which is usually much more expensive than term life insurance.
 The right coverage for you depends on your age, family, health, assets, debts, lifestyle, and more.